 The above problems appeared to be unsolvable and the technology was not advancing until a fortuitous accident.
-While one of a number of experimental breadboards was being tested, a wire brake.
+While one of a number of experimental breadboards was being tested, a wire broke.
 The breadboard with the broken wire had a huge offset, but the linearity was excellent.
 This resulted in the hindsight realization that unidirectional switches would solve the switch problem and that changing the reference voltages on the A/D circuit would eliminate the amplifier problems.
 This eventually led to a simplification of the amplifier circuitry to a practical level by elimination of many components.

 Evolving from the simplification effort, it was determined that one analog to digital amplifier could be made to perform several functions during different portions of the analog to digital conversion cycle.
-With an approach, the proper autozero, technique was discovered to eliminate the huge offsets and to provide the desired output accuracy.
+With an ered to eliminate the huge offsets and to provide the desired output accuracy.

-Still further, it was determined that prior art systems were subject to cardinal point errors where the digital output would undergo a discontinuity in tracking the amplifiers had to be individually manually adjusted, to 45 analog input.
-Heretofore, this was considered an inherent aspect of the recirculating remainder analog to digital converter systems.
+Still further, it was determined that prior art systems were subject to cardinal point errors where the digital outputwould undergo a discontinuity in tracking the analog input.
+Heretofore, this was considered an inherent aspects of the recirculating remainder analog to digital converter systems.